intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 - **service-meta** - adds a service description metadata link (see [RFC8631](https://tools.ietf.org/html/rfc8631#page-8)).

-    The `value` attribute can be a JSON object which contains the resource metadata.
+    The `name` attribute denotes the *object type*, for example **period**.
-    The `name` and `key` attributes denote the *resource type* and *resource qualifier* respectively.
+    The `description` attribute is a JSON object containing metadata for the object.

-    For example an Energy resource might include a metadata link with 'rel=`service-meta`' and 'name=*period*`, to provide metadata about the period of the energy data it represents.
+    For example a link with 'rel=`service-meta`' and 'name=*period*` provides metadata about the period of the energy data it represents.

 ### Accept 'text/html' page format